ARJUN-R34/ARJUN-R34/README.md

 - Working with the core team over at [GetSafle](https://getsafle.com) :fire:
 - Experienced in working on Ethereum, Bitcoin, Tezos, Solana, BSC, Polygon, Tron, etc.
-- Worked on backend systems, open source libraries and also on EVM smart contracts.
+- Worked on backend microservices and APIs, open source libraries and also on EVM smart contracts.
 - Happy to connect over at [LinkedIn](https://www.linkedin.com/in/arjun-sasikumar).
 - Or drop an email over at itsarjn@gmail.com
 <br><br><br>